sfackler/rust-postgres/README.md

 ============

 * **Rust** - Rust-Postgres is developed against the *master* branch of the Rust repository.
-It will most likely not build against the releases on http://www.rust-lang.org.
+It will most likely not build against the versioned releases on http://www.rust-lang.org.

 * **PostgreSQL 7.4 or later** - Rust-Postgres speaks version 3 of the